How the Blues Might be Mistaken for Cognitive Fatigue

 Anyone else feeling pretty much at the end of their tether?

-This lockdown feels for many a little tougher from the last.
-Perhaps the shorter days and lack on sunshine hours are contributing to us feeling less than filled to the brim with energy, enthusiasm and excitement.
-Find out how we can beat the Blues and why there maybe an underlying health issue, we are mistakenly ignoring.
+Perhaps the shorter days and reduction of sunshine hours are contributing to us feeling less than filled to the brim with energy, enthusiasm and excitement.
+Find out how we can beat the "Blues" and why there maybe an underlying health issue, we are mistakenly ignoring.

-Whilst the dense winter fog falls in the early mornings, our brain took a foggy hit too.
-If we’re struggling to concentrate at home or work, especially on the most simplest of tasks, it may be a more serious case of ‘cognitive fatigue’ or ‘errand paralysis’ rather than just the usual “blame it on the winter blues”.
+Whilst the Fall creeps up on us, especially in the early mornings, our brain may take a foggy hit too.
+If we’re struggling to concentrate at home or work, especially on the most simplest of tasks, it may be a more serious case of ‘cognitive fatigue’ or ‘errand paralysis’ rather than just the usual “blame it on the blues”.

 What is Cognitive Fatigue?